Hereditary nonpolyposis colorectal cancer: Risk of cancer

 In addition to the types of cancer found in the chart above, it is understood that Lynch syndrome also contributes to an increased risk of small bowel cancer, pancreatic cancer, ureter/renal pelvis cancer, biliary tract cancer, brain cancer, and sebaceous neoplasms.
 Increased risk of prostate cancer and breast cancer has also been associated with Lynch syndrome, although this relationship is not entirely understood.

 Two-thirds of colon cancers occur in the proximal colon and common signs and symptoms include blood in the stool, diarrhea or constipation, and unintended weight loss.
 The mean age of colorectal cancer diagnosis is 44 for members of families that meet the Amsterdam criteria.
-The average age of diagnosis of endometrial cancer is about 46 years.
+The average age of diagnosis of endometrial cancer is about 60 years.
 Among women with HNPCC who have both colon and endometrial cancer, about half present first with endometrial cancer, making endometrial cancer the most common sentinel cancer in Lynch syndrome.
 The most common symptom of endometrial cancer is abnormal vaginal bleeding.
 In HNPCC, the mean age of diagnosis of gastric cancer is 56 years of age with intestinal-type adenocarcinoma being the most commonly reported pathology.
-HNPCC-associated ovarian cancers have an average age of diagnosis of 42.5 years-old; approximately 30% are diagnosed before age 40.
+HNPCC-associated ovarian cancers have an average age of diagnosis of 42.5 years old; approximately 30% are diagnosed before age 40.

 Significant variation in the rate of cancer has been found depending on the mutation involved.
 Up to the age of 75 years the risks of different cancers by the mutations are in the table below.

 Genetics

-HNPCC is inherited in an autosomal dominant fashion.
-The hallmark of HNPCC is defective DNA mismatch repair, which causes an elevated rate of single nucleotide changes and microsatellite instability, also known as MSI-H (the H is "high").
+Lynch syndrome is inherited in an autosomal dominant fashion.
+The hallmark of Lynch syndrome is defective DNA mismatch repair, which causes an elevated rate of single nucleotide changes and microsatellite instability, also known as MSI-H (the H is "high").
 MSI is identifiable in cancer specimens in the pathology laboratory.
 Most cases result in changes in the lengths of dinucleotide repeats of the nucleobases cytosine and adenine (sequence: CACACACACA...).

-The 4 main genes involved in HNPCC normally encode for proteins that form dimers to function:
+The 4 main genes involved in Lynch syndrome normally encode for proteins that form dimers to function: